ericklein/air_quality/readme.md

 	- [I][P3]112820: screen; pin 2 conflict with XXXX? on SH110x, not sure about SSD1306
 - wifi
 - log
-	- [I][P2]091321: log; don't think MagTag BSP has LED_BUILTIN defined.
-No blinking LED on FATAL errors
-		- Pin 13 on MagTag
 - sensor
 	- [I][P2]112820: sensor; Temperature data is off by a few degrees F when inserted into case?
 	- [I][P3]090921: sensor; values coming from standalone AHT20 and Funhouse AHT20 are very different.
 Calibration issue?
 See [FR] on this as well.